-The free trial is great, but it's just a snapshot of your inbox.
-Subscribers have their mail loaded continuously, and they get unlimited deletes, archives, and moves.
-In addition, subscribers can create rules that will automatically move incoming messages into folders.
-Subscribers can also analyze up to ten email accounts!
+The free trial is great, but it's a one-time snapshot of your inbox.
+Subscribers benefit from having their mail loaded continuously, and enjoy unlimited deletes, archives, and moves.
+In addition, subscribers are privy to Mailstroms power features including:

 It depends on how busy our servers are, and (to a lesser extent) how big your inbox is.
 We will send you an email once your account is ready to be analyzed by Mailstrom, so no need to worry.